Three Keys for an EXTRAORDINARY TABLA SOLO🎼📯

 Does the seize matter? (wink, wink) It does.
 And it doesn´t.
 Follow the music and read the big, the medium, and the smallest callings.
 Offer yourself that variety and bring all you´ve got into what you do - no matter how big or small.

-For more information, click on the button, below👇
+For more information, click on the button below👇

 Click HERE for more information about our workshop

-📌Guidance Point #3 - Do It Out of the Box
+📌Key #3 - Do It Out of the Box

 Let´s face it: no matter how independent, self-accepting, and confident we may e, we´re still humans.